- Documentation

 Availability:built-in

-.
+binary.
 Stream is the output stream.
 If the OS

 supports it, the created file is only accessible to the current user.
 If

-the OS supports it, the file is created using the open()-flag O_EXCL
+the OS supports it, the file is created using the open()-flag O_EXCL,

 which guarantees that the file did not exist before this call.
 This